-I’ve been helping authors publish their books via quality book publishing services since 2009.
-If you plan on self-publishing in some form — with the help of a professional company like Seacoast Press or totally on your own — you need to make sure that you don’t make these mistakes…
+Since 2009, I’ve been helping authors publish their books — and become Amazon Best Sellers — via quality book publishing services.
+If you plan on self-publishing in some form you need to make sure that you don’t make the following mistakes…

 - Don’t self-publish your first draft: If you listen carefully, you can hear the sound of a self-published author banging his head on his desk.
 It happens every few seconds.
 Listen very, very carefully.
 There’s another bang.
 He thought the book was genius when he clicked publish and he had even “spell-checked” the manuscript beforehand, but now the Amazon reviewers are saying some really nasty things about his book.
 Things like, “I couldn’t get past the first chapter because of all the errors” and “This was obviously self-published…” Don’t be that guy.
 Fine-tune your manuscript by going through at least one round of revisions and self-editing and then hire a professional editor to bring a different perspective to the project.
 To paraphrase Ernest Hemingway: The first draft of anything is crap.
 Don’t publish crap.

 - Don’t overprice your book: I’m really surprised that more authors aren’t discussing this.
 I’ve seen multitudes of authors trying to sell their books at exorbitant prices.
 You need to think as the consumer.
 Why would a customer pay $30 for your paperback book instead of $12.99 for a NY Times bestseller?
 Or $9.99 for your ebook instead of $6.99 for Stephen King?
 They probably won’t!
 Try enticing the customer with a competitive (or discounted) price and watch what happens.
 If you want your book to become a best seller, it’s important to price your book appropriately.